LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

  wait_for              Enqueue a wait on the resource's stream/thread
                        for a user passed event to occur.
  ===================== ===============================================

+.. note:: * ``deallocate``, ``memcpy`` and ``memset`` will only work with pointers that correspond
+            to memory locations that have been allocated on the resource's respective device.

 Each resource type also defines specific backend information/functionality.
 For example, each Cuda resource contains a ``cudaStream_t`` value with an associated get method.
 See the individual functionality for each resource in ``raja/tpl/camp/include/resource/``.

+.. note:: * Stream IDs are assigned to resources in a round robin fashion.
+The number of
+            independent streams for a given backend is limited to the maximum number of concurrent streams that backend supports.

 ------------
 Type-Erasure